treeman/jonashietala/posts/2020-05-03-how_i_wrote_my_book_using_pollen.markdown

      ...
 ```

 Where I have a main section with a number of chapters inside and denote an unfinished chapter with the planned title.
-The functions that transforms this into output is also custom, see the source if you're curious.
+The functions that transforms this into output is also custom, [see the source][crypto-src] if you're curious.

 One annoyance I have is that titles of chapters are also defined with Racket code: